-	Steaks and ribs (for all steak and rib dishes, ask to hold the sauce or top your steak with butter instead; order steamed broccoli and a side house salad with oil and vinegar as your two sides in place of potatoes and rice):
+For all steak and rib dishes, ask to hold the sauce or top your steak with butter instead; order steamed broccoli and a side house salad with oil and vinegar as your two sides in place of potatoes and rice:

 - New York strip tossed with whiskey glaze (hold the whiskey glaze; get double broccoli in place of mashed potatoes)

 - Friday’s big ribs whiskey-glazed half or full slab (hold the whiskey glaze and any dipping sauce that comes with it; get a side salad or steamed veggies in place of fries and coleslaw)